xamarin/WebSharp/docs/tutorials/downloaditem/README.md

 The method above retrieves the file url passed from the `Renderer` process and passes it to the `DownloadFile` helper method that we have yet to define.

 The `DownloadFile` helper method is the workhorse of our routine.
+Once we get a `will-download` event we will hand that off to `HandleDownload`.

 ```cs